smnorris/bcdams/README.md

 # bcdams

-A geojson collection of point features for locations of BC dams, compiled from several data sources by Canadian Wildlife Federation for fish passage modelling.
+A geojson collection of point features for locations of BC dams, manually compiled from several data sources by Canadian Wildlife Federation for fish passage modelling.
 Includes attributes noting if a dam is a hydro power generator and if it is a barrier to fish passage.

 ## Method

 ### Load data, identify duplicates

 - locations of BC Dams Layer were compiled using the seven distinct source datasets noted below
 - features classified as manmade dam structures were included
 - data provided as line (i.e., BC Dams, NHN, and CanVec) or polygon (i.e., NHN and CanVec) features were converted into point features